jaiderospina/ANTICIPACION_2025_AULA_R/ATAQUESCOMUNES/Grupo Cyber 3 (Luis Chavarro-Diego Esmeral-Edna Robles-Alex Guerrero)/README.md

 # 7. ZERO DAY EXPLOITS:
 Un exploit de día cero es un código que los atacantes usan para aprovechar una vulnerabilidad de seguridad desconocida en un sistema.
-El término "día cero" se refiere a que los desarrolladores no han tenido tiempo para corregir el fallo antes de que los atacantes lo exploten.
+El término "día cero" se refiere a que los desarrolladores no han tenido tiempo para corregir el fallo antes de que los atacantes lo exploten. (fortinet, 2024)

 _A zero-day exploit is code that attackers use to exploit an unknown security vulnerability in a system.
 The term “zero-day” refers to the fact that developers have not had time to fix the flaw before attackers exploit it._